zachariazh/qmslup-group9/README.md

-## QMSLUP course group work of Group 9
+## University of Helsinki QMSLUP course group work of Group 9

-### A python tool to take a .csv table of Helsinki metropolitan region addresses, and output the address locations' accessibility data as grid shapefiles.
+### A python tool to take a .csv table of Helsinki metropolitan region addresses, and output their locations' accessibility data as preprocessed grid shapefiles.

+### The tool automates preprocessing steps often done manually through a GIS software GUI, saving time especially when analysing multiple locations.

+**Typical preprocessing steps this tool auromates:**

+1. Finding which YKR Grid square your locations of interest are in

+2. Joining the appropriate Travel Time Matrix (TTM) data for each location to a copy of the YKR grid

+3. Saving the resulting joined layer

 ## Required data downloads